jasonrandrews/ai-project-showcase/src/pages/projects/software-porting.md

 This process results in a working initial port of PerfSpect.

+## AI developer tools used

+- Amazon Q CLI

 ## Results

 The initial port to get a working `perfspect` binary is completed in a [fork on GitHub](https://github.com/jasonrandrews/PerfSpect).

 You can view the changes in the [initial commit](https://github.com/intel/PerfSpect/compare/main...jasonrandrews:PerfSpect:main).

 Using AI developer tools for software porting to Arm accelerates the porting time by quickly identifying issues and providing new ideas of how to overcome issues.